 Kathryn Kuhlman was a founding member of a New Age movement that synchronized Christianity and spiritualism together with pop psychology and a lavish serving of capitalism.
-Thanks to Kuhlman's pop status websites now sell the claim of being personally transformed and healed by practising Christian yoga.
+Thanks to Kuhlman's pop status, websites now sell the claim of being personally transformed and healed by practicing Christian yoga.

 Time Magazine once called her a "veritable one-woman Shrine of Lourdes," such was the fervor that Kathyrn Kuhlman (1907-1976) garnered.
 Wayne E. Warner, in his book "The Woman Behind The Miracles," goes so far to claim that Catholics would prefer to save money and attend a Kuhlman crusade than travel to a Marian shrine.